cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 standard, although if you create regional locales (en\_US, en\_GB, etc.) cake will use them if appropriate.

-there is a 1014-character limit for each msgstr value (source needed).

 Remember that po files are useful for short messages, if you find you want to translate long paragraphs, or even whole pages - you should consider implementing a different solution. e.g.::